pierresh/simca/README.md

 - Can have a right axis with the `nbYkeys2` option

 ### Line Chart
+- Can be curved or straight
 - Can include a time scale
 - Can display objectives
 - Can display events
 - Can display a trend line
 - Can have a right axis with the `nbYkeys2` option

+### Area Chart
+Same as Line chart, just set the option `fillOpacity` to a value greater than 0 (i.e. 0.3);

 ### Pie Chart
 - Can be converted to a polar pie chart by adding a coefficient (see example below)